efxkotlin/awslambda/simple-lambdas/README.md

 Function | Description
 --- | ---
-SimpleKotlinLambda.handleCheckAnagram | Function accepts a pair of strings and return if they are anagrams of each other.
+SimpleKotlinLambda.handleCheckAnagram | Lambda accepts a pair of strings and return if they are anagrams of each other.
 ContextAndEnvLambda.handleContextRequest | Lambda to return some of the context (wrt Lambda) information to the caller, if the input matches the environment variable.

 ### Steps to follow